ChainAgnostic/CAIPs/CAIPs/caip-282.md

 ## Security Considerations

-The advantage of using window.postMessage over existing standards that leverage window.dispatchEvent is the prevention of prototype pollution but that still does not mean that there aren't existing attacks that must be considered:
+The advantage of using `window.postMessage` over existing standards that leverage `window.dispatchEvent` is the prevention of prototype pollution, but that still does not mean that there aren't existing attacks that must be considered:

 ### Wallet Imitation and Manipulation